 HESA has been working in South Sudan since 2013.

-HESA is supporting 7 sisters to study for degrees and diplomas.
+HESA is supporting 8 Catholic Sisters in South Sudan to study for degrees and diplomas.

 HESA Evaluation Reports